Puya dasylirioides

 Puya dasylirioides is a species in the genus Puya.
 This species is native to Costa Rica.
 It is unusual for a Puya, as the leaves have no spines along the leaf margins.
 The flowers are blue with brown buds and the plants reach maturity at 4 to 5 years.
-Another feature that sets this species is that it grows in boggy areas at 3000 m that dry up seasonably.
+Another feature that sets this species is that it grows in boggy areas at 3000 m that dry up seasonally.